 const client = new OctoPrintClient("OCTOPRINT_URL", "API_KEY")

-const version = await client.version()
+const response = await client.version()

-if (version.ok) {
+if (response.ok) {

 }